tinyrobots/academic-website/content/home/demo.md

-widget = "blank"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+widget = "blank"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = " 'Why do things look the way they do?' " subtitle = "~ Kurt Koffka, 1933"
+title = " 'Why do things look as they do?' " subtitle = "~ Kurt Koffka, 1933"

 [design]